KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/22-journey-quest.md

 It is the **narrativized arc of departure, passage, ordeal, and return or reconfiguration**.

 **Core Glyphic Sequence:**
-`⌖ → ∿ → ⧬ → ∴`
+`⚖⟂ → ∿ → ◲ → ∴`
-*(The Internal Return Compass initiates Spiral Motion through Co-Emergent Collaboration, leading to Synthesis.)*
+*(Structural Friction initiates Spiral Motion through ordeal and unveiling, leading toward Synthesis.)*

 ---